textileio/papers/draft.md

 in time.
 They can be used to rebuild the state of a view Store without having to query and re-play all previous Events.
-When a Snapshot is available, a Thread Peer can rebuild the state of a given view Store/Model by replaying only Events generated since the latest Snapshot using the Model's Reducer function.
-Multiple Peers processing the same Log could create a Snapshot every 1000 Events and be guaranteed to create the exact same Snapshot because each Peer's Event counts are identical[^23].

-In practice, Snapshots are written to their own internal Event Store and stored locally.
+When a Snapshot is available, a Thread Peer can rebuild the state of a given view Store/Model by replaying only Events generated since the latest Snapshot.
+Snapshots could be written to their own internal Event Store and stored locally.
 They can potentially be synced ([@sec:LogSync]) to other Peers as a form of data backup or to optimize state initialization when a new Peer starts participating in a shared Thread (saving disk space, bandwidth, and time).
 They can similarly be used for initializing